volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 }
 ```

-If you are curious to learn even more about Type Guards and type narrowing in TypeScript, read the [official documentation](https://www.typescriptlang.org/docs/handbook/2/narrowing.html), which is the most accurate and complete source.
+If you want to learn even more about Type Guards and type narrowing in TypeScript, read the [official documentation](https://www.typescriptlang.org/docs/handbook/2/narrowing.html), which is the most accurate and complete source.

 ## Summary

-**Type Guards** are special forms of code that help to narrow down the type of the variable inside of a conditional block, such as **if** ... **else if** ... **else** statement or **switch**.
+**Type Guards** are special forms of code that help narrow down the type of the variable within a conditional block, such as **if** ... **else if** ... **else** statement or **switch**.

-They are performed at a runtime and guarantees the type in a scope.
+They are executed at runtime and guarantee the type in a scope.

-Narrowing down types using Type Guards is extremely useful when you are given a bunch of types and you need to run some code, which is differs for different types.
+Narrowing down types with Type Guards is extremely useful when you get a bunch of types and need to run code that differs for different types.

-You can't use same built-in function for numbers and strings, as it was shown at the very first example, can you?
+You can't use the same built-in function for numbers and strings as was shown in the first example, can you?

-The good thing is that apart from a built-in Type Guards, there is a possibility to define custom ones using Type Predicates.
+The good thing is that besides the built-in function Type Guards, there is also the possibility to define your own functions by using Type Predicates.

-Make sure to double check whether the given Type Guard is suitable to your requirements, because there are some not obvious cases which can easily break your app it if is at least a little more complex than easy.
+Be sure to check if the given Type Guard is suitable for your needs, because there are some non-obvious cases that can easily break your app if it is at least a little more complex than simple.

-I hope you learnt something new today and see you in the next article!
+Hope you learned something new today and see you in the next article!